The Importance of Relationship-based Care

 - In retrospective reviews, 60-80 percent of those interviewed said that they knew the site of the incision was incorrect but did not communicate this with the team

-Dr. Woods believe that civility, or a safe environment where individuals are welcome to communicate openly, appropriate action is taken, and changes are made and information communicated, is necessary in a culture of safety.
+Dr. Woods believes that civility, or a safe environment where individuals are welcome to communicate openly, appropriate action is taken, and changes are made and information communicated, is necessary in a culture of safety.

 Training is Only as Good as Communication